 Busy times of year are always more expensive to book, even with a deal.
 To make the most of your veteran discount options, look for “shoulder season” off-peak times at your destination, when hotel rooms go for less.
 For example, popular summer destinations typically drop their rates during fall and early spring, while ski destination room rates peak in winter.
 Booking slightly off-peak can still deliver a great getaway while maximizing your veteran discount.

-Could you be missing out on the Veterans Aid and Attendance Pension Benefit?
+Speaking of Saving Money, could you be missing out on the Veterans Aid and Attendance Pension Benefit?

 VeteranAid.org is the leading resource for information about the Aid and Attendance pension.
 We help you find out if you are eligible and show you how to apply.
 Make sure you’re not missing out on this valuable pension benefit that could help you save money in the long run to be able to afford a vacation to use these hotel deals and discounts.